-Horror anthologies can be tricky things to pull off as each story has a relatively short allotted time to provide the set-up, the scares and the punchline.
+Horror anthologies can be tricky things to pull off as each story has a relatively short allotted time to provide the set-up, the scares, and the punchline.
 George Romero’s original Creepshow way back in 1982 is probably the most notable example of how to do this right but we’ve seen some more recent attempts such as 2007’s Trick ‘r Treat, which also did a wonderful job of balancing the episodes and connecting it all together.
-Now in both those cases a single director helmed all the segments, which makes it easier for a coherent structure and theme to be maintained, but with Tales of Halloween there’s not only a different director for each segment but there are ten stories in the anthologies limited 97 minute running time and that’s a lot.
-So let’s take a quick look at each of the segments that makes up Tales of Halloween to see if they were able to pull it off.
+Now in both those cases, a single director helmed all the segments, which makes it easier for a coherent structure and theme to be maintained, but with Tales of Halloween, there’s not only a different director for each segment but there are ten stories in the anthologies limited 97-minute running time and that’s a lot.
+So let’s take a quick look at each of the segments that make up Tales of Halloween to see if they were able to pull it off.

 Director Adam Gierasch brings a dark tale of revenge as a pair of couples whose plans to spend their Halloween night getting drunk or stoned ends badly.
-Their fun time is interrupted when a little girl dressed as witch practically disembowels one of them.
+Their fun time is interrupted when a little girl dressed as a witch practically disembowels one of them.
 This segment had a cool “Children of the Corn” vibe to it but when the motivation behind the killings is revealed things we realize things are even darker than we’d first suspected.
-The premise and twist to this segment is quite good but it probably would have worked even better if given a full length feature length and not crammed into a ten minute spot.
+The premise and twist to this segment are quite good but it probably would have worked even better if given a full-length feature-length and not crammed into a ten-minute spot.

-In this segment we have three teen-age sociopaths harassing trick or treaters until they come across a teen whose parents they’d murdered years ago when they themselves were children.
-The kid runs from the trio of killers but surprise surprise the bullies soon find themselves on the receiving end of a supernatural ass kicking and blood does fly.
-Of the ten stories that make up this anthology director Paul Solet’s entry is easily the weakest and as its following another revenge it comes across even lamer, as does the rubber mask of the monster.
+In this segment, we have three teenage sociopaths harassing trick-or-treaters until they come across a teen whose parents they’d murdered years ago when they themselves were children.
+The kid runs from the trio of killers but surprise surprise the bullies soon find themselves on the receiving end of a supernatural ass-kicking and blood does fly.
+Of the ten stories that make up this anthology director Paul Solet’s entry is easily the weakest and as it’s following another revenge plotline it comes across even lamer, as does the rubber mask of the monster.
 At least it was one of the shortest episodes.

 Written and directed by Andrew Kasch and John Skipp this segment is the Halloween version of all the Christmas decoration wars we’ve seen in other movies.
-In this instance we have a guy with the traditional “Spooky Haunted House” theme going, one he’s been displaying every Halloween for twenty years, but now he must deal with the new neighbours who’s decoration lean more to the Rob Zombie meets Saw kind of thing.
+In this instance, we have a guy with the traditional “Spooky Haunted House” theme going, one he’s been displaying every Halloween for twenty years, but now he must deal with the new neighbours whose decorations lean more to the Rob Zombie meets Saw kind of thing.
 Sadly all this leads to is the Halloween rivals fighting each other while the neighbouring residents cheer them on.
 Another possibly cool premise that went nowhere.

-Director Mike Mendez gives us easily the best entry in the anthology with his segment that drops us right in the middle of classic horror movie scene where a Jason Voorhees type killer is stalking what one would normally assume to be the film’s final girl, but then she is brutally killed and aliens show up.
+Director Mike Mendez gives us easily the best entry in the anthology with his segment that drops us right in the middle of a classic horror movie scene where a Jason Voorhees-type killer is stalking what one would normally assume to be the film’s final girl, but then she is brutally killed and aliens show up.
 Did not see that coming.
 A tiny little alien is beamed down from a spaceship and asks the Jason Clone “Trick or Treat?”
-What follows is very much in the Sam Raimi vein where gore and humor run hand in hand.
+What follows is very much in the Sam Raimi vein where gore and humour run hand in hand.